SAFE: Multitask Failure Detection for Vision-Language-Action Models: Abstract

 \section{Abstract}

-While vision-language-action models (VLAs) have shown promising robotic behaviors across a diverse set of manipulation tasks, they achieve limited success rates when deployed on novel tasks out-of-the-box.
+While vision-language-action models (VLAs) have shown promising robotic behaviors across a diverse set of manipulation tasks, they achieve limited success rates when deployed on novel tasks out of the box.
 To allow these policies to safely interact with their environments, we need a failure detector that gives a timely alert such that the robot can stop, backtrack, or ask for help.
-However, existing failure detectors are trained and tested only on one or a few specific tasks, while VLAs require the detector to generalize and detect failures also in unseen tasks and novel environments.
+However, existing failure detectors are trained and tested only on one or a few specific tasks, while generalist VLAs require the detector to generalize and detect failures also in unseen tasks and novel environments.
 In this paper, we introduce the multitask failure detection problem and propose \textbf{\coolname{}}, a failure detector for generalist robot policies such as VLAs.
 We analyze the VLA feature space and find that VLAs have sufficient high-level knowledge about task success and failure, which is generic across different tasks.
 Based on this insight, we design \coolname{} to learn from VLA internal features and predict a single scalar indicating the likelihood of task failure. \coolname{} is trained on both successful and failed rollouts, and is evaluated on unseen tasks. \coolname{} is compatible with different policy architectures.
 We test it on OpenVLA, $\pi_0$, and $\pi_0$-FAST in both simulated and real-world environments extensively.
-We compare \coolname{} with diverse baselines and show that \coolname{} achieves state-of-the-art failure detection performance and the best trade-off between accuracy and detection time using conformal prediction.
-More qualitative results can be found at \href{https://vla-safe.github.io/}{https://vla-safe.github.io/}.
+We compare \coolname{} with diverse baselines and show that \coolname{} achieves state-of-the-art failure detection performance and a favorable trade-off between accuracy and detection time using conformal prediction.
+More qualitative results and code can be found at the project webpage: \href{https://vla-safe.github.io/}{https://vla-safe.github.io/}.